willychen0146/neko-scholar/README.zh-TW.md

 5. Start the development server using `python manage.py runserver`.

 ### Docker
-You can also using Docker to launch the server directly, first download the [Docker image file](https://drive.google.com/file/d/1Ss0jQvlAzZZhTm0VW7jJZh-On0iVqoYm/view?usp=drive_link) and then build it.
+Using Docker to launch the server, you first need to download the [Docker image file](https://drive.google.com/file/d/1Ss0jQvlAzZZhTm0VW7jJZh-On0iVqoYm/view?usp=drive_link) and then build it.

 ```sh
 # Load the Docker image file